| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 (2) Swimming and wading are not allowed.

 (3) No method other than hook and line with natural or artificial bait may be used to take fish from a State Lake.
 Taking, or attempting to take, fish by any other means is not allowed, including but not limited to: snagging, snatching, trot lines, set hooks, limb lines, jug fishing, spear, or bow and arrow.

 (4) State fishing license requirements are in effect.

 (5) A person fishing shall upon demand exhibit his catch, fishing permit, and fishing license to any Conservation Officer or other agent or employee of the Department of Conservation and Natural Resources for inspection.

 (6) No species of fish shall be stocked in the state-owned public fishing lakes.
 Live minnows used for bait shall be limited to goldfish minnows (Indiana minnows); golden shiners (shiners) and fathead minnows (toughies or tuffies) and no minnow, either dead or alive, shall be released from a minnow bucket or other method.

 This information is subject to change without notice.
-Additional information and rules about the lakes are available from the lake manager, the Alabama Fisheries Section at (334) 242-3471, or Jack Turner.
+Additional information and rules about the lakes are available from the lake manager, the Alabama Fisheries Section at (334) 242-3471, or Matthew Marshall.
 The Division of Wildlife and Freshwater Fisheries intensively manages the 23 state lakes totaling 1,912 acres.